ReactiveSets/toubkal/README.md

   - Error dataflow is handled specifically by some core pipelets:
     - set_flow() does not alter the flow attribute when set to 'error'
-    - unique_set() forwards incomming errors to underlying set
+    - unique() forwards incomming errors to underlying set

 - Refactor modules, packaging:
   - use undefine() to load modules from any situation, node, browser, AMD loaders